jordanstewart-hub/AWS/Encrypt-KMS.md

 During this project I learned key AWS services and concepts related to data protection.
 These included:

--AWS Key Management Service (KMS) for creating and managing encryption keys
+• AWS Key Management Service (KMS) for creating and managing encryption keys

--Customer Master Keys (CMKs) for encrypting and decrypting data securely
+• Customer Master Keys (CMKs) for encrypting and decrypting data securely

--Envelope encryption, which combines KMS with data keys for efficient encryption
+• Envelope encryption, which combines KMS with data keys for efficient encryption

--IAM and key policies for managing access control to encryption keys
+• IAM and key policies for managing access control to encryption keys

--Integration of KMS with other services like S3, EC2, or Lambda to secure data at rest and in transit
+• Integration of KMS with other services like S3, EC2, or Lambda to secure data at rest and in transit

-Overall, the project strengthened my understanding of securing sensitive information using AWS-native encryption solutions.
+## Overall, the project strengthened my understanding of securing sensitive information using AWS-native encryption solutions.

+---

 ## Encryption and KMS